lewagon/dotfiles/04-Front-End/08-Templating/02-Recipe-book/README.md

 Now that we can search recipes, let's add the functionality to bookmark them.

-Let's add an event listener to the bookmark icons, and when we click on one, we will store the recipe in a `favourites` variable and display them in the `#favourites-container` list.
+Let's select all the `fa-bookmark` icons and add an `eventListener` to each of them.
+When we will click on one, we will add the recipe to a `favourites` variable and display all of them in the `#favourites-container` list.
 What data type should `favourites` be?

 We only see the bookmark icons on the recipe cards **after** we searched by ingredient.
 So we will need to add the event listeners to the bookmark icons **after** we insert the recipes in the list, in the same `fetch` method.